 In October 2006, when Aaron first met Ashley at an Oktoberfest party in Minneapolis, he told her of his lifelong dream to start a vineyard and winery.
-A native Wisconsin farm-boy, Aaron started making wine in college for fun and continued this hobby when he moved to Minneapolis for work in the corporate world.
+As A native Wisconsin farm-boy, Aaron had started making wine in college for fun and continued this hobby when he moved to Minneapolis for work in the corporate world.
 Ashley, an uptown girl, soon found that his passion and ambition about this venture were contagious…enough for her to trade in her heels for rubber boots.
 The two set out to chase the dream together.

 The brand new tasting and tap room, complete with wine cellar, was built and completed in the fall of 2014.
 The last decade has been a whirlwind of constant activity, projects and growth, which could not have all been done without the support of friends, family, staff, and customers.

 Schram Vineyards Winery & Brewery is becoming known as a must-stop destination spot where guests can taste and appreciate a variety of quality and serious wines alongside distinctive craft brews, all made right on-site.
-The Schram family still lives at the vineyard with their children and dogs, so if you see them walking by in their rubber boots, say hello!
+The Schram family still lives at the vineyard with their children, so if you see them walking around in their rubber boots, say hello!

 Want to see a more personal behind the scenes look at their story?
 See Ashley’s blog post from the 10th anniversary of when they started the vineyard to read more about the humble roots of their beginning.